 The emergence of the Australian and Canadian dollars, and of the Chinese Renminbi, indicates a clear trend towards diversification of official reserve portfolios.
 However, this is aggregate data—it may obscure shifts that become visible only at a more granular level.

-Global holders of U.S. Treasuries
+The global holder structure of U.S. Treasuries

 If we want to know more about individual countries’ holdings of U.S. securities, we need Treasury International Capital (TIC) data.
 The historical file is updated annually and is available here.
-The latest version was released in April 2024).
+The latest version was released in April 2025).
 TIC data is an invaluable resource—no other single file contains more information about the finance-geopolitics nexus.
 (Unfortunately, it is also an untidy mess.)

 In Figure 2, I have aggregated countries into groups that I think make the most sense.
 Besides China and Japan, I am putting the emphasis on offshore financial jurisdictions (Anglo: UK & British Overseas; Europe: Benelux, Ireland, Switzerland; Asia: Hong Kong-Singapore), as well as on the oil-exporting countries.
 These groups together hold three quarters of foreign-held Treasuries.

-As for long-dated Treasury holdings, the big story is familiar by now: The share of the two largest foreign creditors of the U.S. government, China and Japan, peaked after the global financial crisis at just above 50% of total foreign holdings, but has since declined at a steady clip and is down, as of 2023, to just above 25%.
+The TIC data makes a distinction between Treasuries with long (maturity of one year or more) and short remaining maturities.
+Short-dated Treasuries account for only $1 trillion, vs $6 trillion of long-term debt, meaning we need to focus on the first panel.
+The big story is familiar by now: The share of the two largest foreign creditors of the U.S. government, China and Japan, peaked just after the global financial crisis at just above 50% of all foreign-held Treasuries.
+This share has since declined at a steady clip and is down to 25%.

 Does this mean China and Japan have sold off their holdings of U.S. treasuries?
 For this, we need to look at nominal amounts.
 Figure 3 shows foreign-held U.S. treasuries of all maturities, long and short.
-We can see that the total volume of foreign-held U.S. debt has skyrocketed since 1994, from $500 billion to over $7 trillion.
-Zooming in on the big-2, it appears that China has indeed shrunk its U.S. treasury portfolio quite significantly, from $1.3 trillion in 2011 to $830 billion today.
+We can see that the total volume of foreign-held U.S. debt has skyrocketed since 1994, from $500 billion to over $8 trillion.
+Zooming in on the big-2, it appears that China has indeed shrunk its U.S. treasury portfolio quite significantly, from $1.3 trillion in 2011 to $780 billion today.
 It’s not quite that easy though: This decline in direct holdings is counteracted by a significant increase, after 2010, of indirect holdings via custodial accounts Belgium.
 Brad Setser has been documenting this for many years.
 Japan, meanwhile, has reduced its direct treasury holdings at a slower pace, they currently stand at $1.1 trillion).
 Regardless of the precise size of China’s custodial Belgian holdings, China and Japan have reversed or slowed their accumulation of Treasuries but remain the largest—by far—foreign creditor to the U.S. government.

-There is, of course, an elephant in this room: Total outstanding U.S. government debt held by the public has massively increased in recent years and stands at $28.5 trillion today (intragovernmental holdings add another $6 trillion to the total, see here).
+There is, of course, an elephant in this room: Total outstanding U.S. government debt held by the public has massively increased in recent years and stands at $30.8 trillion today (intragovernmental holdings add another $7.7 trillion to the total, see here).
 Clearly, domestic holders must have absorbed this increased supply.
 Who are they?

 The rise and fall of foreign treasury holdings